eprbell/dali-rp2/README.dev.md

 For this reason it's essential that all data loader plugins populate the `unique_id` field as best they can: without it the transaction resolver cannot merge incomplete data.
 Sometimes hash information is missing (especially in CSV files) and so it's impossible to populate the `unique_id` field: in such cases it's still possible to write a plugin, but the user will have to manually modify the generated result and perform transaction resolution manually, which is not ideal.

+Another feature of the transaction resolver is filling in or converting certain fiat values, using the pair converter plugin list passed to it:
+* `spot_price`: sometimes the native sources read by data loader plugins don't provide this information.
+If instructed by the user with the `-c` option, the transaction resolver tries to retrieve this information from pair converter plugins;
+* foreign fiat values: transactions that occurred on foreign exchanges can have their fiat values denominated in non-USD fiat.
+When the transaction resolver detects this condition, it converts these foreign fiat values to USD, using pair converter plugins.

 ### Plugin Development
+DaLI has a plugin architecture for data loaders and pair converters, which makes it extensible for new use cases:
+* data loader plugins read crypto data from a native source (REST endpoint or CSV file) and convert it into DaLI's internal format
+* pair converter plugins convert from a currency to another (both fiat and crypto)

+#### Data Loader Plugin Development
 All data loader plugins are subclasses of [AbstractInputPlugin](src/dali/abstract_input_plugin.py) and they must:
 * invoke the superclass constructor in their own constructor;
-* implement the load() method, which reads data from the native source and returns a list of [AbstractTransaction](src/dali/abstract_transaction.py) instances, which can be of any of the following classes: [InTransaction](src/dali/in_transaction.py) (acquired crypto), [OutTransaction](src/dali/out_transaction.py) (disposed-of crypto) or [IntraTransaction](src/dali/intra_transaction.py) (crypto transferred across accounts controlled by the same person or by people filing together).
+* implement the `load()` method, which reads data from the native source and returns a list of [AbstractTransaction](src/dali/abstract_transaction.py) instances, which can be of any of the following classes: [InTransaction](src/dali/in_transaction.py) (acquired crypto), [OutTransaction](src/dali/out_transaction.py) (disposed-of crypto) or [IntraTransaction](src/dali/intra_transaction.py) (crypto transferred across accounts controlled by the same person or by people filing together).
 The fields of transaction classes are described [here](docs/configuration_file.md#manual-section-csv).

 Data loader plugins live in one of the following directories, depending on their type (CSV or REST):
 * `src/dali/plugin/input/csv/`;
 * `src/dali/plugin/input/rest/`.

+If a field is unknown the plugin can fill it with `Keyword.UNKNOWN`, unless it's an optional field (check its type hints in the Python code), in which case it can be `None`.

+For an example of CSV-based data loader look at the [Trezor](src/dali/plugin/input/csv/trezor.py) plugin, for an example of REST-based data loader look at the [Coinbase](src/dali/plugin/input/rest/coinbase.py) plugin.

+#### Pair Converter Plugin Development
+All pair converter plugins are subclasses of [AbstractPairConverterPlugin](src/dali/abstract_pair_converter_plugin.py) and they must:
+* invoke the superclass constructor in their own constructor;
+* implement the `get_historic_bar_from_native_source()`, `name()` and `cache_key()` methods.

+Pair converter plugins live in the following directory:
+* `src/dali/plugin/pair_converter`.

 If a field is unknown the plugin can fill it with `Keyword.UNKNOWN`, unless it's an optional field (check its type hints in the Python code), in which case it can be `None`.